php-soap/.github/HELPING_OUT.md

 we will invest the profit from your project back into this project.
 Just like sponsoring, this will help us shipping our next big feature.

-Reach out to [toon.verwerft@phpro.be](mailto:toon.verwerft@phpro.be) with your project details so that we can arrange the specifics.
+Reach out to [soap@phpro.be](mailto:soap@phpro.be) with your project details so that we can arrange the specifics.

 ## Contribute